 “A champion is someone who gets up when he can’t.” ~ Jack Dempsey

-Having the right team in your corner is important to ensuring individual success, statistics show 75% of employers rate team work and collaboration as very important to overall success.
+Having the right team in your corner is important in ensuring individual success, and statistics show that 75% of employers rate team work and collaboration as very important to overall success.
 How did you ensure you had the right people on your support network?

 With hard work and dedication, Jack won his debut boxing fight.
 He showed creating a plan and executing your strategy, working with a team and having confidence to see the challenge through to the end, you can achieve almost anything!

 Thank you to Jack Hulme, Inside Sales Representative at Condeco for his contribution to this article.

 Images courtesy: BOXSTAR WCB